isomerpages/mlaw-lab/_legal-services/How do I Apply?/how-do-i-apply-for-legal-aid.md

 be opened for you for straightforward cases.
 If your matter is complex or if you require legal advice, you will be able to consult the Duty Lawyer first, who will assess whether a file should be opened for your matter.</p>
-<p><strong>If you have registered online</strong>, when you come down to
+<p><strong>If you have registered a case online</strong>, please make an
+appointment via the OneMinLaw Portal at (<a href="http://go.gov.sg/omp" rel="noopener noreferrer nofollow" target="_blank">go.gov.sg/omp</a>) within 3 working days after the date of registration and attend at LAB on your appointed date and time.
-LAB, please indicate at the self-help kiosk that you have registered via the AP Portal.
+When you come down to LAB, please indicate at the self-help kiosk that you have registered via the AP Portal.
 You will be registered and attended to by the Duty Lawyer in priority to individuals who walk-in to register for legal advice.</p>
 <p></p>
 <p><strong>5.
 What happens when I see the Duty Lawyer?</strong>
 </p>